BerriJ/devenv/readme.md

 ## Introduction

-This Ubuntu based docker image intends to deliver a fully isolated dev environment for Python, R and Latex.
+This Ubuntu-based docker image intends to deliver a fully isolated dev environment for Python, R and Latex.
 Extend it as needed by adding or removing components.

-It's intended that you use this image with a [VS Code Devcontainer](https://code.visualstudio.com/docs/remote/containers).
-VS Code will automatically install all required extensions for code formatting, linting, execution and debugging.
+It is intended that you use this image with a [VS Code Devcontainer](https://code.visualstudio.com/docs/remote/containers).
+VS Code will automatically install all required extensions for code formatting, linting, execution, and debugging.

 ## Contents